Community detection in network using Szegedy quantum walk: Preliminary

 In this article, the walker begins its journey with a particular initial state.
 Let $V_{\max}$ is the set of vertices with maximum degree in the graph $G$ and $E_{\operatorname{init}} = \{\overrightarrow{(i,j)} \mid i \in V_{\max}\} \subset E(\overrightarrow{G})$ is the set of all outgoing edges from the vertices in $V_{\max}$.
 The initial state is determined by

-The procedure of clustering depends on the selection of the initial state.
-A different choice of initial state may lead us to another limiting probability distribution, which may not be useful for us.
-One such example is presented in \autoref{Dependency_on_initial_state}
+The procedure of community detection depends on the selection of the initial state, which is further explored in \autoref{Dependency_on_initial_state}.
+At $t\textsuperscript{th}$ step of quantum walk for $t = 0, 1, 2, \dots$, the state vector of the walker is